ropensci/rtweet/README.md

 Contact
 -------

-Communicating with Twitter's APIs relies on an internet connection, which can sometimes be inconsistent.
+Communicating with Twitter’s APIs relies on an internet connection, which can sometimes be inconsistent.
 With that said, if you encounter an obvious bug for which there is not already an active [issue](https://github.com/mkearney/rtweet/issues), please [create a new issue](https://github.com/mkearney/rtweet/issues/new) with all code used (preferably a reproducible example) on Github.